He's cute, funny ... and he's super into Star Wars. What's not to love?

 So, you've met a great guy, but after a few dates you begin to realize he's not like the other guys you've been dating.

-So you've met yourself a great guy.
-But after a few dates, you begin to realize he's not like the other guys you've dated.
-He's smart; he's a little shy; he's quirky; and he loves science fiction, online gaming, comic books, or other related pursuits.
+He's smart, a little shy, quirky, and he loves science fiction, online gaming, comic books, or other related pursuits.
 In other words, he's a nerd.

-While nerds often make great partners (in fact, many of us in the dating business consider them the unsung heroes of the single male demographic), women tend to overlook them.
-Thus, when a woman decides to give a nerd a chance, she may find herself in uncharted territory.
+While nerds often make great partners (in fact, many of us in the dating business consider them the unsung heroes of the single male demographic), women usually tend to overlook them.
+Thus, when a woman decides to give a nerd a chance, she often finds herself in uncharted territory.

-As a scientist and closet nerd, I've known my share of nerdy men.
-They're great guys, but if you aren't accustomed to being around them, here are a few things you can do to ensure success.
+As a scientist and closet nerd myself, I've known my share of nerdy men.
+They're great guys, but if you aren't accustomed to being around them, here are a few things you can do to ensure dating success:

-1. Appreciate him.
-When some women date nerds, they tend to focus on the "negative" side of his nerd-dom (e.g. his logging in long hours online gaming or his dressing up like Frodo every Halloween).
+When some women date nerds, they tend to focus on the "negative" side of his nerd-dom (long hours spent online gaming or his dressing up like Frodo every Halloween).
 Instead, focus on his intelligence, faithfulness, and other great traits.
-Moreover, while nerd-dom has become mainstream (even cool), it didn't used to be, and many a nerd grew up suffering at the hands of dumb guys or b*tchy girls.